All gold wire, components, ear wires, hoops, chain, etc. is made of 14k gold-filled.

 Tsavorite --- bright emerald green (translucent)

-Pearls --- all pearls are freshwater, some round, some irregular shapes, and can range in color (some dyed) from opalescent ivory to ivory-pink, ivory-peach, pale green-gold, copper, bronze, gold, peacock, and ebony.
+Pearls --- some perfectly round, some irregular shapes, and can range in color (some dyed) from opalescent ivory to ivory-pink, ivory-peach, pale green-gold, copper, bronze, gold, peacock, and ebony.
 Keshi or Biwa pearls are from Japan and are always irregularly shaped - from long skinny sticks to wide oblong pieces to "cornflake" shaped pieces.

 Crystals and Cubic Zirconia --- all are created in a similar fashion to making glass, and while that sounds "artificial", these stones have exactly same mineralogical makeup, and come in a range of gorgeously beautiful colors.
 They have the lasting longevity of color, brilliance, and sparkle of natural gemstones, with a Moh's hardness of at least an 8 (like a ruby).

-What is CZ?
-Cubic Zirconia is a created gemstone, zirconium oxide (ZrO2), a mineral that is extremely rare in nature but is widely synthesized for use as a diamond simulant.
+. --- cubic zirconia is a created gemstone, zirconium oxide (ZrO2), a mineral that is extremely rare in nature but is widely synthesized for use as a diamond simulant.
 The synthesized material is hard, optically flawless, and can be made in a variety of different colors by using certain metal oxides during the process.
 Cubic zirconia is very hard, at about 8.5 on the Mohs scale - close to diamond, and much harder than most natural gems.
-While CZ is man made, it has a hardness, sparkle, and color-fastness that almost matches a diamond!
+While CZ is man made, it has a hardness, sparkle, and color-fastness that almost matches a diamond.